maxanthonypablea/program-diary/README.md

 # program-diary
-life experience as targeted individual through in they call as `the program` for involuntary experiments that already existed since 1973.
+life experience as targeted individual through in what they call as `the program` for involuntary experiments that already existed since 1973.
 It's all about psychological warfare by Max Anthony Pablea `not real name`.